Welcome to Somatics: A trauma-sensitive approach to movement

 My preference now is to combine these 2 traditions within my own restorative practice, especially when it feels hard to switch from a busy day into stillness.

-My Somatics & Restorative Course
+My Somatics & Restorative Courses & offerings

 You will receive: